Projects | Biomechanics Lab | NC State ISE

 Inferring driving distraction through driver’s body motion

-Driver distraction is a critical issue in transportation safety.
-In this study, we seek to apply deep neural networks on human kinematics data/images to infer driver’s distracted driving behaviors.
-The results can helpful for designing adequate distraction mitigation strategies in intelligent vehicles.
-This research is supported by NCSU Research and Innovation Seed Funding (RISF)
+Driver distraction remains a significant issue in transportation safety.
+This study applies deep neural networks to human kinematics data and images to identify distracted driving behaviors.
+These findings can inform the design of distraction mitigation strategies for intelligent vehicles.
+This research is funded by NCSU Research and Innovation Seed Funding (RISF).